 There are numerous reasons why a user would want to encrypt their internet traffic.
 A user might simply want to hide their browsing tracks on the web; others might want to ensure their personal information remains safe from hackers.
 Still, others might want to keep their online activities hidden from ad tracking networks, the government or even their own Internet Service Provider (ISP).

-Whatever the reason you want to keep your internet traffic encrypted and safe from observation by third parties, you’ll be glad to know that it’s easy to keep your online activities under wraps.
+Whatever the reason you want to keep your internet traffic encrypted and safe from third-party observation, you’ll be glad to know that it’s easy to keep your online activities under wraps.
 By making use of a few handy and easy-to-obtain virtual tools, users can encrypt their internet traffic.

 Many of the steps users can take to protect themselves from being tracked online are free, while others will cost you a few bucks, although you’ll find the return on investment more than justifies any financial outlay involved.

-Encryption is all about keeping your online activities and its accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card and other personal information, which would allow them to steal you blind.
+Encryption is all about keeping your online activities and its accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card, and other personal information, which would allow them to rob you blind.

 In addition to the bad guys, you’re faced with government agencies around the world, most of which are decidedly anti-privacy and looking to track your activities on the internet.